WyoARCC/arcc-docs/rhel-workstations/rhel-repos.md

 ```

 ## RHEL 7: EPEL Repository
-The EPEL repository is a community driven repository to provided additional
+The EPEL repository is a community driven repository to provide additional
 software which is not found in the Red Hat repositories, but maintains an
 aspiration to be enterprise quality.
 ARCC admininistrators have often used
-EPEL repositories to get additional packages not supported by Red Hat directly.
+EPEL repositories to get additional packages not supported by Red Hat.

 To install the EPEL repository, run the following with root permissions and
 follow any on screen instructions: